danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 keywords: key1, key2

 # Introduction
-[INSERT TEXT]
-Our world is increasingly influenced by the rapid progress of digital evolution, which has far-reaching implications in a variety of domains, including academia.
-A notable development in this arena is the incorporation of artificial intelligence (AI) and machine learning (ML) technologies into academic research methodologies.
-This integration opens up exciting prospects for significant breakthroughs, pushing the boundaries of traditional research methods.

-This study delves into the exploration of one such technology, the Generative Pretrained Transformer 4 (GPT-4), a cutting-edge Large Language Model (LLM) developed by the American AI research laboratory OpenAI.
-GPT-4, the latest iteration in the GPT series, possesses advanced capabilities that have the potential to revolutionise the field of text generation and analysis.
-In particular, our research aims to examine the capacity of GPT-4 in augmenting traditional qualitative research methodologies, with the backdrop being the IT department in Vejle Municipality in Denmark.
+As the world grows more interconnected and digitally advanced, the implications of this digital evolution span various domains, most notably, academia.
+A significant development is the integration of artificial intelligence (AI) and machine learning (ML) technologies into academic research methodologies, presenting novel avenues for progress and breakthroughs.
+This study delves into the exploration of one such innovation, the Generative Pretrained Transformer 4 (GPT-4), a highly advanced Large Language Model (LLM) developed by OpenAI.
+In particular, we examine the capacity of GPT-4 to augment traditional qualitative research methodologies within the setting of Vejle Municipality's IT department in Denmark.

-Vejle's IT department has in place a well-structured IT investment process, in form of a webform on the municipal intranet, but there have been challenges with employees' adherence, leading to inefficiencies and discrepancies.
-This study is designed to dig deep into the reasons behind such behaviour and propose strategies to enhance compliance.
+In Vejle's IT department, a structured IT investment process is in place, yet challenges persist with employee compliance, leading to inefficiencies and discrepancies.
+The aim of our research is to uncover the root causes of such behaviour and propose strategies for improvement.
+A significant innovative element of our research involves leveraging GPT-4 to create affinity diagrams, capitalising on its ability to process and analyse large volumes of text data and to understand the interconnected themes within.

-A significant innovation of our research lies in utilising GPT-4 to create affinity diagrams based on a corpus of interview data.
-This leverages GPT-4's capacity to process and analyse vast amounts of text and build an understanding of the interconnected themes present within the data.
-Recent studies, such as @weiChainThoughtPrompting2022, indicate that LLMs perform optimally on reasoning tasks when prompted with a chain of thought.
-The novelty of our study lies in the application of this chain of thought prompting to a more substantial analytical task, such as the analysis of interview data and the generation of a structured affinity diagram.
+Digital technology's rapid evolution continues to intersect with various spheres of human life, transforming traditional practices and forging new paradigms.
+This transformative trend is vividly visible within academia, where AI and ML advancements present unparalleled possibilities.
+This study, therefore, probes one such possibility—the integration of GPT, represented by GPT-4, into ethnographic studies.

+We investigate this potential within the unique setting of Vejle municipality, Denmark, a local government that serves a vibrant community of 120,000 residents [@vejlekommuneVejleKommuneRunder2022].
+Despite the establishment of a robust IT investment process, the department faces inconsistencies in employee adherence, leading to inefficiencies.
+Our study aims to understand why this is the case, and how to formulate strategies that enhance compliance.

+The use of language models like GPT-4 in this research is twofold.
+Firstly, they are used as a peripheral method within the context of the traditional qualitative research in order to assist the investigation in an unobtrusive way, much the same as a supervisor available 24/7.
+Secondly, we take a more exploratory approach to how this cutting-edge technology can be harnessed in order to accelerate or augment the process of qualitative analysis, taking the route of attempting to automate the process generating an affinity diagram from interview data, with the aim of extracting new perspectives from the extensive dataset.
+Despite the application of bicameral dialogue, a technique that simulates the model's thoughts through self-dialogue, the resulting diagrams did not meet the anticipated expectations.
+Consequently, we recommend additional research to explore the limitations and potential applications of GPT-4 in this context.

+Through examining this intersection of technology and human behaviour, we aim to provide solutions to Vejle Municipality's challenges while simultaneously shining a light on new paths for the academic world.
+Our study contributes to understanding a specific socio-technical system within Vejle municipality, exploring LLMs' potential as a groundbreaking tool in academic research.
+It is a journey at the exciting intersection of technological innovation and human complexity, seeking to enrich both fields with new insights and strategies.

+GPT-4's unique ability to process large volumes of detailed text input and generate insightful analyses has been fully leveraged in this study.
+GPT-4 can handle up to 8,000 tokens with the 8K model, and a massive 32,000 tokens with the 32K model, where each token represents approximately 0.75 words in English text [@openaiPricing].

+A novel application of GPT-4 in our study was its use in generating an affinity diagram

 This exploration, therefore, fulfils a dual purpose.
 Firstly, it sheds light on the socio-technical system within Vejle municipality and the specific dynamics that impact the IT investment process.
 Secondly, it uncovers the potential of AI and GPT-4 as pioneering tools in academic research, providing an original perspective on qualitative studies.
 Thus, the present research is guided by two intertwined questions: